Diploma in Pharmaceutical Science (N73)

 Why PHARM?

-• Unique curriculum integrates clinical pharmacy and pharmaceutical science applications to lay a strong foundation for future academic and career progression
+• Unique curriculum integrates clinical pharmacy and pharmaceutical science applications to give you an edge in future careers and degrees in medical, healthcare and drug development fields

 About PHARM